-2.40.
+- 2.44.
 The Council last had a Housing Revenue Account in 1989 before all social housing stock was transferred to West Kent Housing Association.
 Options for creating a new Housing Revenue Account as well as granting of funds to Registered Providers or forming a Joint Venture were considered by the Council.
-However, the Council opted for establishing a wholly owned not for profit Affordable Housing Company named Quercus Housing Limited, agreed by Full Council at its meeting on 21 November 2017, funded by Section 106 monies.
-To date, the company has delivered 56 affordable homes, including 32 'genuinely affordable' homes (affordable rented capped at LHA levels) since incorporation of the company in April 2018.
+However, the Council opted for establishing a wholly owned not for profit Affordable Housing Company named Quercus Housing Limited, agreed by Full Council at its meeting on 21 November 2017, funded by Section 106 monies and the input of the Local Authority Housing Fund grant. - 2.45.
+To date, the company has delivered 52 affordable homes, including 32 'genuinely affordable' homes (affordable rented capped at LHA levels) since incorporation of the company in April 2018. - 2.46.
+Quercus Housing remains ambitious in achieving the delivery of affordable homes in the District, including new homes on Council-owned sites.